ML-Bioinfo-CEITEC/ENNGene/README.md

 Sequences provided to be classified are preprocessed similar to the first module for the purpose of the CNN.

 ##### Model
-You can either use a model trained with the ENN-Gene application, or any custom trained model.
+You can either use a model trained with the ENNGene application, or any custom trained model.

-`Use a model trained by the ENN-Gene application` Preferred option.
+`Use a model trained by the ENNGene application` Preferred option.
 When selected this option, you must provide:
  * `Training folder containing the model (hdf5 file)` Except the hdf5 file with the trained model, the folder must contain the parameters.yaml file logged when training the model.
  Form that the parameters necessary for sequence preprocessing are read, and displayed below the field after that.